brettschneider/python_dict_wrapper/README.md

     requests.post('http://ficticious_actor_database_site.com/actors/c/carell_steve', data=unwrapped_actor)

-# function wrap(data, strict=False, key_prefix=None)
+# function wrap(data, strict=False, key_prefix=None, mutable=True)

 _wrap_ is a factory function for generating either a DictWrapper or a ListWrapper.
-It has one required argument and two optional ones:
+It has one required argument and three optional ones:

 * data - A Python dictionary or a list of dictionaries that needs to be wrapped.
   If data is a dictionary, this method will return a DictWrapper instance.
 If